studiorabota/sage-twig-theme/README.md

 # Sage + Twig theme for Wordpress

 Sage is a WordPress starter starter theme with a modern front-end development workflow.
-Twig is a modern template enging.
+Twig is a modern template engine.

 The Sage + Twig starter theme combines the best of both.